 There are plenty of free digital tools for nonprofits to take advantage of.
 Volunteer onboarding doesn’t have to be stressful!

-This tool allows you to organize action items by theme and by person.
-You can prioritize by adding color labels and deadlines.
+This tool allows you to organize action items according to various topics and also by person.
+You can prioritize each one by adding color labels and deadlines.

 Volunteers going through the onboarding process can drag completed items to the "Done" column.
 It's very satisfying to do, which will encourage volunteers to complete their onboarding!